-The Story of America is a unique project to both document the story of our divided nation in 2013, and engage those with the power to heal these divisions - the people - in the transforming power of storytelling and dialogue.Our main purpose is to use our videos to foster dialogue so that we may become more united as a country and deliberative in how we engage in our democracy.In its format, it is a web series with about 60 videos already up on our website youtube channel, and it will be a feature-length documentary.We began in October 2012 and as of now (July 2013) we have traveled to Virginia, Maryland, Washington, DC, Connecticut, New York, Kentucky, Illinois, Pennsylvania, Michigan, North Carolina and Alabama.
+The Story of America is a unique project to both document the story of our divided nation in 2013, and engage those with the power to heal these divisions - the people - in the transforming power of storytelling and dialogue.Our main purpose is to use our videos to foster dialogue so that we may become more united as a country and deliberative in how we engage in our democracy.In its format, it is a web series with over 100 videos already up on our youtube channel, and it will be a feature-length documentary.We began in October 2012 and as of now we have traveled to Virginia, Maryland, Washington, DC, Connecticut, New York, Kentucky, Illinois, Pennsylvania, Michigan, North Carolina and Alabama.
 We are documenting our journey and the people we meet along the way, but we are also showing our videos and engaging people in small groups and large community settings.
 Those discussions are also documented.

 We invite viewers to submit their own statements, responses, and stories in the form of essays, videos, and photos.
 These submissions will be uploaded to the website, and, we anticipate that some of the clips will be included in the feature documentary.